Growing Cabbage: A Guide For Great Heads

 Once your cabbage head has formed and grown it is time for the most exciting part: harvesting!
 You’ve spent weeks nurturing and caring for this plant, now it’s time to enjoy the bounty.

 To tell if your cabbage is ready to pick, gently squeeze the head.
-If it feels firm throughout, it’s ready.
+If it feels firm throughout, it’s time to harvest cabbage.
 If it has some give, it’s not fully formed yet.
 You can leave fully-formed heads on the plant for short periods of time, so if you’re overwhelmed with cabbage, you can wait for a week or two as long as the weather remains cool.

 Once your plant has stopped producing, you can cut it off at soil level and allow the roots to decompose, adding more organic material to your bed.
 If the plant has experienced pest issues like root maggots, remove the root as well to dispose of any pests within the root tissue.
 Do not compost pest or disease-ridden plants.

-To store your cabbage in the refrigerator, strip away any loose leaves and trim the stem short.
+To store your cabbage in the refrigerator or a root cellar, strip away any loose cabbage leaves and trim the stem short.
 Wrap the dry, unwashed head in paper towels and place it in a plastic bag you’ve poked some holes in.
 Place it in the crisper drawer of your refrigerator.
 Use within a few weeks, checking occasionally to make sure it hasn’t started to wilt.

 Longer-term storage in the freezer is possible.
 To do this, remove any yellowed or wilted leaves from the outside of the head and cut it into quarters, leaving the stem intact.
 Blanch each quarter for 90 seconds in boiling water, then drop it into an ice bath to stop the cooking process.
 Once blanched, allow the cabbage to drain in a colander with the cut sides facing down for at least an hour.
 Pat the head segments dry and place on a baking sheet to freeze, then transfer to a freezer bag to store.

-While cabbage plants are a historically staple crop, you may encounter some problems that need intervention to correct.
+While cabbage plants are a historically staple crop, you may encounter some problems, pests, and diseases that need intervention to correct.
 Let’s discuss some of the most common issues.

 While you grow cabbage, if you find your plants aren’t heading up properly, there’s a few potential reasons for this.
 Damage to the main stem from pests can be one issue.
 A lack of consistent watering is another.
 Finally, too cold or too hot conditions can cause the plant to not form a head properly.
 Make sure your plant’s intact and that it’s receiving the right amount of water at the right temperature.